HuzeWaze343/PixelPic/README.md

 # PixelPic
-A simple nonogram puzzle game made in Unity
+A simple nonogram puzzle game made in Unity.
 This game was made as my end of year programming project for Level 6 Software Development

 The numbers in each row/column indicate how many tiles need to be filled in each row